Approved arrangements - Imported biologicals

-The Department of Agriculture and Water Resources approves places where post-entry biosecurity requirements may be carried out on a wide range of plants, animals and plant and animal products, so that it can be sure that these activities are performed with a minimal degree of risk.
-Places may also be approved for the quarantine handling of items of non-animal or plant origin, for example, those dealing with auto parts, scrap metal, cars and machinery.
+The Department of Agriculture and Water Resources approves people to carry out specific biosecurity activities at particular places in Australia.
+These activities may be carried out on plants, animals, plant and animal products or microorganisms.
+Activities undertaken at approved places manage biosecurity risks associated with imported goods.
+Places may also be approved for the handling of items not of animal or plant origin e.g. auto parts, scrap metal, cars and machinery.

-By making provision for the registration of suitable places that conform to Approved Arrangements (AA) criteria it is possible to avoid placing many restrictions on importers.
-It is possible to ensure that registered places provide an appropriate degree of security and control against the introduction of exotic pests and diseases.
+Allowing suitable places to become registered approved arrangement sites reduces the regulatory burden on importers.
+Registered places provide an appropriate degree of security and control against the introduction of exotic pests and diseases.